pahari09/infracloud-golang/README.md

 This will start the server for accepting the request Now we can use the URL shortening service

-1. POST request through curl command in
+1. POST request through curl command
 From CMD terminal
 P:\GoLand\urlShortner\infracloud-golang>curl -X POST -H "Content-Type: application/json" -d "{\"originalURL\":\"https://www.microsoft.com\"}" http://localhost:8080/shorten
 {"short_url":"cdb4d88d"}
 From Powershell:
    Invoke-WebRequest -Uri http://localhost:8080/shorten -Method POST -Body '{"originalURL":"https://www.google.com"}' -ContentType "application/json"

-2. GET request for using short url:-
+3. GET request for using short url:-
 Open any browser
 In the address bar type:- http://localhost:8080/cdb4d88d You need to replace cdb4d88d with your own short URL generated during POST call.
 This will redirect you to the original website if it exists other wise page not found error will be displayed.

-3. GET request for metrics (Top 3 domains)
+4. GET request for metrics (Top 3 domains)
-   In the address bar type:- http://localhost:8080/metrics This will display the top domain in the following way {
+   In the address bar type:- http://localhost:8080/metrics This will display the top domain in the following way

+   {
    "top_domains": [
    {